waynodiablo/Oystercard/further_javascript/guidance.md

 * How will you write and run unit tests?
 Have a look at :pill: [writing tests without a testing framework](../pills/writing_tests_without_a_testing_framework.md).

-* If you end up writing feature tests (maybe you won't?), how will you do it?
+* Maybe you won't write any feature tests.
+If you do, how will you do it?
 Maybe you could write tests as functions that use DOM methods like `click` to click on things, and include your test file into your `index.html` when you want to run your tests?

 * How will you intercept form submissions so they don't reload the page? `form submit event` and `preventDefault` may prove useful.